The Art of the Short Story

 Each week in this advanced workshop, offered through the UCLA Extension Writers' Program

 , we'll critique in detail three student stories, to be read prior to class (so please allot several hours of prep time and plan to be in attendance at least nine of the ten weeks).
 We'll also talk about publishing strategies and other practical matters.
-Participants have gone on to enroll in graduate programs at Alabama, Columbia, Johns Hopkins, Iowa, Maryland, Bennington, and George Mason, and to publish stories in Calyx, Cimarron Review, Epoch, Harvard Review, Mississippi Review.com, Nimrod, North American Review, Phoebe, Ploughshares, Puerto del Sol, Seattle Review, Stand, West Branch,
+Participants have gone on to enroll in graduate programs at Alabama, Columbia, Johns Hopkins, Iowa, Maryland, Bennington, and George Mason, and to publish in The Atlantic, Calyx, Cimarron Review, Epoch, Harvard Review, Mississippi Review.com, Nimrod, The New Yorker, North American Review, Phoebe, Ploughshares, Puerto del Sol, Seattle Review, Stand, Tin House, West Branch,

 and elsewhere.
 (Read as much of 12 Short Stories